Rainbow High (book): Jason Carrillo

 Jason wants to come out to the team but is afraid that he will lose his scholarship from Tech.
 He tells his Coach who handles it very well and so does the team.
 The team wins state.
 Jason and Debra have a civil conversation.
 Jason's confused on why Kyle would give up Princeton for him.
 He doesn't want Kyle to throw his life away.
 Jason gives a TV interview about his homosexuality and when asked if he has a boyfriend, he says no. Kyle is upset about this.
 When the team wins state, he and Kyle kiss on the court which makes up for the interview.
 Jason's mother is still having a hard time accepting his sexuality.
 Tech takes his scholarship away saying that it was due to an altercation earlier that year.
 Jason thinks that this is false.
 He and Kyle finally go to the prom together.
 Then he and Kyle have sex together.

+Reception

+Publishers Weekly reviewed the novel positively stating that "[t]he author expertly mixes coming-out issues with the universal complications of first love."
+While Kirkus predicted that the "[f]ans of the first book will enjoy this second helping of sometimes-melodramatic soapy goodness."